Canadiens take Juraj Slafkovsky with top pick in NHL draft - WHIZ News

 “I lost the words,” Nemec said.
 “We were kids when we dream about NHL draft.”

+Nemec was all smiles later when he and Slafkovsky embraced Filip Mesar, the third Slovak taken in the first round, also by Montreal at No. 27.
+It’s the first time Slovakia has had three players taken in the the first round, which also matched a record with 16 prospects born outside of North America being selected.

-There were plenty of speechless folks at Bell Centre for the league’s first in-person draft since 2019 when Shane Wright, long projected to be the top pick in this draft even before the Canadiens won the draft lottery, was not taken in the top three.
+The crowd at Bell Centre was fired up for the league’s first in-person draft since 2019, booing Commissioner Gary Bettman each time he stepped up to the microphone — until he said he had a trade to announce.
+There were some oohs and ahhs when Shane Wright, long projected to be the top pick in this draft even before the Canadiens won the draft lottery, was not taken in the top three.

 The Arizona Coyotes made forward Logan Cooley the highest-drafted player from Pittsburgh when they took him third.
 Wright’s fall, reminiscent of Seth Jones in 2013 — the last draft with this level of uncertainty about the top pick — ended when the Seattle Kraken took him fourth.